 It’s so yummy, you won’t tire of it.
 This version takes 15 minutes of hands-on prep before it goes into the oven to roast.
 You could even freeze this for winter!

 Brian and I made this last Sunday, then lived off it this past week and loved every delicious bite.
 Eggplant, zucchini, bell pepper, tomatoes, garlic, onion and fresh herbs are tossed with olive oil, salt and pepper and roasted in the oven.
 When it comes out, the house smells incredible.
 Splash with a little balsamic vinegar, then either store it away in the fridge for the workweek or eat some right away.
 Or freeze!

-The first night we served it over creamy polenta – so homey and cozy.
+The first night we served the ratatouille over creamy polenta – so homey and cozy.
 The second night it was tossed with pasta along with capers and grated pecorino.
 The last night we had it over garlic toast, topped with a poached egg.
 So simple and full of end-of-summer flavor.
 If possible, use locally grown ingredients from the farmer’s market – this may be the very last weekend of the season to find these at the market.

-And here it is with the toast and egg.
+And here is the ratatouille served over toast with an egg.